alainlubin/reference-pattern-aspdotnetcore/terraform/aws/README.md

 - Run `Habitat Setup` and ensure you use your own origin and its corresponing personal access token.
 - Enter a Habitat Studio `hab studio enter` and then build the application `build`.
 - Upload your newly built package to the habitat depo `hab pkg upload <path to your .hart file>`
-- Promote this pkg to stable.
+- Promote this pkg to stable. ***Note using the .yml file will automatically promote the package to stable using Azure pipelines***

 Once you have the application package available from the Habitat depo under your origin you are ready to demo.